MarinaRuizSO/phd-thesis/README.md

 * a thesis that adheres to the UoE regulations
   (at least my interpretations of them and no-one complained when I submitted mine)
+* about using the logo: https://www.ed.ac.uk/communications-marketing/resources/university-brand
-* a nicely formatted pdf/ps version of the same thesis with single line spacing, etc
+* a nicely formatted pdf version with and without hyperlinks of the same thesis and with single line spacing, etc
 * individual documents for each chapter

 Indivdual chapters reside in their own directories.
 (Re)-Define the macro `\dir`